DrVicki/frontend-frameworks-react/week-1/lesson-1/lesson-1.md

 It is also possible to render dynamic content inside of a component.

-Modify the component as follows:
+Now modify your component as follows:

 ```
 const App = () => {